AaronSalo/FishyCats/README.md

 Some of the project goals are;
 - to get a strong understanding of how UI works and interacts with other pieces in software,
 - to create an interesting and polished project,
-- understand how to create scalable systems with lots of moving parts.
+- practice building scalable systems with lots of moving parts.

 This project is currently in early beta.
 A large portion of the features have already been completed, although there are a few more things we want to add.